Gaggia Classic Pro Review. Still The Best in 2022?

 The drip tray on the new classic has a rounded off front edge, which I think is a slightly nicer look.

-They also now offer a nice looking low profile all chrome drip tray, which is a good idea for anyone who likes to pull their shots directly into taller cups quite than using shot cups or glasses.
+They likewise now offer a nice looking low profile all chrome drip tray, which is a good idea for anyone who likes to pull their shots directly into taller cups quite than using shot cups or glasses.

 All brass group & portafilter